-The Graduate Program in Nutritional Sciences, is part of School 16: School of Graduate Studies.
-The Nutritional Sciences Graduate Program Director is Dr. Carol Byrd-Bredbenner.
+The Nutritional Sciences Graduate Program is part of School 16: School of Graduate Studies.
+The Nutritional Sciences Graduate Program Co-Directors are Dr. Carol Byrd-Bredbenner and Dr. Tracy G. Anthony.

 The Department of Nutritional Sciences is part of School 11: School of Environmental and Biological Sciences.
 The Chair of the Department is Dr. Joshua Miller.